 Regulatory reform and a requirement for greater transparency mean that finance firms are facing more complexity than ever before.
 Firms are turning to digital solutions to help meet these requirements, ensure compliance and drive business forward whilst not falling foul of the regulators.
 Workflow solutions should do their best to ensure that best practice is adhered to, but ideally, systems should define and guide processes without constraining them.
 Every firm is different, and their workflow management solution should aid and assist in their specific workflow, not stand in the way.
 Bespoke solutions are a great option, as they are designed to meet the specific needs of your firm, and your workflow patterns.

-4. Drive employee behaviour
+4. Drive employee behavior

-Workflow management software can enable you to analyse and improve employee performance with task and time management, escalations and alerts.
+Workflow management software can enable you to analyze and improve employee performance with task and time management, escalations and alerts.
 It can allow you to automate your company’s internal procedures using the built-in workflow processes and internal company policies.
 In addition, you are able to enforce company policies through electronic forms, checklists, questionnaires, audit trails, escalations and alerts.

 5. Grow with your business